vespa-engine/sample-apps/transformers/README.md

 # Vespa sample application - Transformers

 This sample application is a small example of using Transformers for ranking using a small sample from the MS MARCO data set.
+See also the more comprehensive [MS Marco Ranking sample app](../msmarco-ranking/).

 **Clone the sample:**